Aston Martin Vantage (2005): Vantage AMR Pro (2017)

 At the 2017 Geneva Motor Show, Aston Martin revealed the AMR Pro model as a new addition to the ever-expanding Vantage line.
 The AMR Pro is designed to be a "civilian" accessible race car and to slot under the Vulcan track car.
 The AMR Pro features many design traits from both the Vantage GT3 and GTE race cars, including a massive rear wing, larger front splitter, and exposed carbon fibre.
 It also features unique styling touches like a black mesh grille and unique black wheels.
-The AMR Pro uses a variant of the GT4 race car's V8 racing engine, and it puts out 509 bhp and 415 lbft of torque.
-The Vantage AMR Pro has a kerb weight of 1465 kg, and only seven were built.
+The AMR Pro uses a variant of the GT4 race car's V8 racing engine which produces 509 bhp and 415 lbft of torque.
+The Vantage AMR Pro has a kerb weight of 1465 kg.
+A total of seven were built.